 Patient photos form part of the patient's medical record.
 As with any document that forms part of the patient's medical record, you must store photos securely.
-Placing medical photos into a patient's medical record can be a rigmarole, but it is required if it is used to help treat the patient (like a standard laboratory test).
+Placing clinical photos into a patient's medical record can be a rigmarole, but it is required if it is used to help treat the patient (like a standard laboratory test).

 PicSafe provides integration into third-party medical record vendors to allow automatic entry of medical photos into the appropriate patient's medical record (for details, please see our documentation).